NathanAW24/oss-data-analyst-vercel/README.md

 oss-data-analyst is an intelligent AI agent that converts natural language questions into SQL queries and provides data analysis.
 Built with the Vercel AI SDK, it features multi-phase reasoning (planning, building, execution, reporting) and streams results in real-time.

-> **Note**: This is a reference architecture.
-The semantic catalog and schemas included are simplified examples for demonstration purposes.
-Production implementations should use your own data models and schemas.
+> **Note**: The semantic catalog in `src/semantic/` should reflect your own data model.
+This setup now targets PostgreSQL instead of the original demo SQLite database.

 ## Features